Sam-Ciber-Dev/sam-ciber-dev.github.io/README.md

 ## Overview

 A static portfolio website hosted on GitHub Pages, focused on cybersecurity projects, technical skills, certificates, and a contact form.
+Built with a modular, security-oriented architecture in Vanilla JavaScript, emphasizing accessibility, privacy, and performance.

 ## Features

-- Advanced SEO: canonical, Open Graph/Twitter tags, structured data (JSON‑LD)
+- Advanced SEO: canonical, Open Graph/Twitter tags, structured data (JSON-LD).
-- robots.txt + sitemap.xml configured
+- robots.txt and sitemap.xml configured (includes CV and certificates).
-- Anti‑spam contact form (Formspree + honeypot + time‑trap)
+- Anti-spam contact form (Formspree + honeypot + decoy + time-trap + content validation).
+- Copy email to clipboard with notification.
-- CV and certificates open in new tabs (PDF)
+- CV selection modal (PT/EN) with full accessibility and focus trapping.
+- Keyboard shortcuts: **Shift+S** (next section), **Shift+A** (previous section).
+- Scroll lock until the transition completes.
-- Responsive layout and accessible semantics (keyboard‑friendly, semantic HTML)
+- Responsive layout and accessible semantics (keyboard-friendly, semantic HTML).
+- Smooth fade-in animations with IntersectionObserver.

 ## How it works

 The site is fully static and client-driven, yet behaves like a small application.
-All interactions, including the contact form, project rendering, and anti-spam logic, are handled in index.js without external dependencies.
+All logic is modularized and handled through ES modules imported in `main.js`.
+Each module has a single responsibility.

 ### Contact form

 - The form uses Formspree as a lightweight backend.
 - Data is sent via POST with the required fields: name, email, subject, and message.
-- Successful submissions trigger inline confirmation (via Formspree response) or can optionally redirect to a thank-you page.
+- Successful submissions trigger inline confirmation (via Formspree response).
-- All external links and documents open in a new browser tab to keep navigation frictionless.
+- All external links and documents open in new browser tabs to ensure smooth navigation.

 ### Anti-spam measures